Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 Flush WordPress Permalinks – Attention!

-Whenever a new custom post type is added through functions.php or plugin, usually WordPress permalinks needs to be flushed.
+Whenever a new custom post type is added through functions.php or a plugin, usually WordPress permalinks need to be flushed.
 Follow these three steps below.

 - At the WordPress admin panel, go to Settings>Permalinks